jamielennox/requests-mock/docs/mocker.rst

   - :py:meth:`~requests_mock.MockerCore.post`
   - :py:meth:`~requests_mock.MockerCore.put`

-As well as the base:
+As well as the basic:

   - :py:meth:`~requests_mock.MockerCore.request`
+  - :py:meth:`~requests_mock.MockerCore.register_uri`

+These methods correspond to the HTTP method of your request, so to mock POST requests you would use the :py:meth:`~requests_mock.MockerCore.post` function.
+Futher information about what can be matched from a request can be found at :doc:`matching`

 Real HTTP Requests
 ==================